 So do you need to change your logo?
 I’d always be keen to point out that changing a logo without addressing your brand strategy is often a pointless exercise.
 If your company wants to change, wants to reposition itself, wants to appeal to a different kind of customer then your entire strategy should aim to do so.

 As inbound marketing and web design go hand-in-hand, so should brand strategy and inbound strategy.
-Both help establish a brand in the eye of a consumer.
-It’s about growing traffic, growing exposure and being seen a company that offers value to consumers.
-A new logo on the same company really doesn’t help change much if the brand doesn’t strive to delight its customers.
+Both help to establish a brand in the eye of a consumer.
+It’s about growing traffic, growing exposure and being seen as a company that offers value to consumers.
+A new logo on the same company really doesn't help change much if the brand doesn't strive to delight its customers.